Table of Contents

 Contrast-enhanced magnetic resonance imaging of the testes has been found to be more effective in differentiating between sex cord-stromal tumors and germ cell tumors and in the identification of small testicular tumors, but again, histology is the only definitive method to confirm the diagnosis of Leydig cell or Sertoli cell tumor.

 Abdomino-thoracic computerized tomography scans are indicated once the diagnosis of sex cord-stromal tumor is confirmed because metastasis has been reported in up to 20% of the cases at the time of presentation.

 Some investigative laboratory tests are being evaluated to increase the certainty of the diagnosis before doing a biopsy.
-A low testosterone to estrogen ratio has been suggested to be evident in patients with sex cord-stromal tumors due to excessive estrogen production by the tumor.
+Low testosterone to estrogen ratio has been suggested to be evident in patients with sex cord-stromal tumors due to excessive estrogen production by the tumor.
 Chorionic gonadotropin administration has been used to show that estrogenic response in patients with sex cord-stromal tumors is higher than in normal subjects, but this is of limited clinical value.

 An important differentiating biomarker between germ cell tumors and sex cord-stromal tumors are the markers alpha-fetoprotein, beta-human chorionic gonadotropin, and lactate dehydrogenase, which are always normal in sex cord-stromal tumors.